3 Essential Reminders for Any Non-Profit Looking to Stand Out Online

 If you aren’t making your mission look attractive in your online space, you will have a hard time peaking anyones’ interest.

 It’s a hard idea to swallow, and perhaps it shouldn’t be this way – but it is.
 If an apparel company has less than 5 seconds to grab someone’s attention with their website, the same rule applies to your non-profit’s website.
 A boring website, or none at all, could bring in little attention and few fundraising dollars.
+You can check out sites like GoFundMe to see how charities can be helped through an online platform.

 2. Maintain an Active Role Online